 Expect last minute changes in filming details

 The morning I was flying to Bordeaux, I received an email from the film crew telling me where I need to be and when.
 Great….
 No, not great.
 It wasn’t in Bordeaux at all, but in a little village called Gensec, an hour from Bordeaux.
 I needed to report in at 9a the next morning.
 Shit!
-There was no way I was going to risk traffic on a Monday morning out of Bordeaux to reach this village.
-I had no clue how I’d get there aside from maybe taking a train, and even worse, this little village had no train station.
+There was no way I was going to risk traffic on a Monday morning, out of Bordeaux, to reach this village.
+I had no clue how I’d get there aside from maybe taking a train.
+Even worse, this little village had NO train station.
 The nearest train station was about 20 minutes away by car.
 Double shit!

 Stupid mistake number 1: I booked a non-refundable hotel in Bordeaux, but there was nothing I could do.
 I needed to be close to the movie set, so I started looking for a hotel near Gensec.
 Right… Gensec, France has a population of 850 people in the middle of the sticks, and there ARE no hotels.
 OMG, can this get any worse?

-So I searched and searched a bit more and by the grace of God, I found a 2-bedroom cottage on Airbnb right in Gensec.
+So I searched and searched a bit more, and by the grace of God, I found a 2-bedroom cottage on Airbnb right in Gensec, itself.
 Seriously?
-It was over my budget considering I was paying for a hotel in Bordeaux for 4 nights and now this, but I committed to being an extra and had to eat the cost.
+It was way over my budget considering I had a non refundable hotel room in Bordeaux for 4 nights and now this.
+But I committed to being an extra and I had to eat the cost.

 Practice getting to the film set if you can

-Next issue was getting there.
-I planned to get into Bordeaux at 5p to get settled in, so I now needed plan B. How do I get from the airport to Bordeaux’s train station, and then to the nearest station to the shoot location?
-And then how do I get from that train station to this little village.
+Next issue was getting to Gensec.
+I planned to get into Bordeaux at 5p to get settled in, so I now needed Plan B. How do I get from the airport to Bordeaux’s train station, and then to the nearest station to the shoot location?
+And then how do I get from that train station to this obscure little village?
 My head was spinning.
 I was fearing I would have to rent a car, and I don’t drive much any more.
 Major aggravation.

 I contacted the Airbnb hosts, Debbie and John, and explained my predicament.
-Coincidentally, Debbie mentioned she was volunteering at the Saint Emilion Jazz Festival that night, and if I could get as far as Saint Emilion, she and John would take me back to the cottage.
+Coincidentally, Debbie mentioned she was volunteering at the Saint Emilion Jazz Festival that night, and if I could get as far as Saint Emilion on the train, she and John would take me back to their cottage in Gensec.
 Brilliant.
 At least I could get to the Saint Emilion train station….or could I?

-I have now paid for a flight, a hotel I’m not staying in, a pricey cab to get my ass to a Jazz festival and an Airbnb for 4 nights.
+I have now paid for a flight, a 4-night hotel stay I’m not using, a pricey cab to get my ass to a Jazz festival, and an Airbnb way over budget for 4 nights.

 Being a film extra is nerve wracking

-I arrived at Saint Emilion, and the last night of the jazz festival was in full swing.
+I arrived at Saint Emilion, and the last night of the St Emilion Jazz Festival was in full swing.
 I took an hour to wander around this lovely little village, schlepping my suitcase with me.
-My suitcase was click, click, clicking over the cobblestones and I stopped every 30 feet to snap a photo of this quaint town.
+My suitcase was click, click, clicking over the cobblestones and I stopped every 30 feet to snap a photo of this darling, quaint town.
 Then I returned to the festival grounds to find my hosts.

 The police rummage through my suitcase

 As France is under a continual state of emergency, police are checking every handbag and what not.
-When I arrived at the check point of the St Emilion Jazz Festival, I think they thought I was an idiot.
-I asked if there was a place I could leave my suitcase and they laughed and said no. Knowing I’d have to take it with me, I then said, “You can certainly look through the suitcase”, and the police said, “You can bet I’m going to look through your suitcase.”
+When I arrived at the check point of the St Emilion Jazz Festival, they must have thought I was an idiot.
+I asked if there was a place I could leave my suitcase and they laughed and said, ‘No.’ Knowing I’d have to take it with me, I then said, “You can certainly look through the suitcase”, and the police said, “You can bet I’m going to look through your suitcase.”

 So, in front of everyone, I dropped my suitcase, unzipped it and let them rummage through my clothes, underwear, selfie stick, 2 computers, camera, 2 phones, all my chargers, blowdryer – the whole kit and caboodle.
 I didn’t give a shit if I was holding up people.
 Rummage through.